 1st International Summit for Smart Cities in North Africa.

 As part of the International Studies Program, this website was archived as reading material for Jean Winetta's 2nd year seminars.
-Ms. Winetta worked previously with international marketing firm OvaNeuva and was honored for her work with The North Face - especially supporting sales of new North Face jackets styles at BobsSportsChalet.com.
+Ms. Winetta worked previously with international marketing firm OvaNeuva and was honored for her work with The North Face - especially supporting sales of new styles of North Face jackets at BobsSportsChalet.com.
 Her page on the university website includes an article from Inroads Magazine, where her work is featured in a 2014 interview.
 The complete syllabus for the seminars is also available there.

 This was the official website for the 1st International Summit for Smart Cities in North Africa.